ResumeHelp Offers Critical Resume Help For Job Seekers

 4. Get your resume past the applicant tracking system (ATS)

-For every resume that you submit, you must seek resume help to optimize for the applicant tracking systems (ATS).
+For every resume that you submit, you must seek resume help to optimize for applicant tracking systems (ATS).
 ATS is software that scans incoming applications to take the burden off busy hiring managers and recruiters.
 The ATS is programmed to scan for specific keywords related to the job description and select only qualified job candidates.
 The ATS can reject unqualified resumes before they even get read by the employer.
-To optimize your resume for ATS, read the job description carefully and include those keywords in your skills and work experience section.
+To optimize your resume for ATS, read the job description carefully for specific skills and qualifications.
+These are the keywords you should address in your summary, skills and work experience sections.

 5. Get help proofreading your resume

 Now that you have devoted your time to crafting the perfect resume, don’t get complacent and submit your resume without properly proofreading it.
-Do not solely rely on spell check.
-This is a great time to ask for resume help from a colleague, friend or family member to review it with an objective eye.
-You will be grateful for the advice provided and can make the necessary revisions.
-Proofreading looks for typos, grammatical errors, capitalization, bolding, indents, fonts and other potential formatting issues.
+Don’t solely rely on spell check.
+This is a great time to ask for resume help from a colleague, friend or family member who can review your document with an objective eye.
+In your proofreading, be on the lookout for typos, grammatical errors, capitalization, bolding, indents, fonts and other potential formatting issues — or simply create a resume using our Resume Builder, or upload an existing resume into the builder, and our tools can do a check for you.

 Each resume you submit along with a job application must be tailored to the job role that you’re applying for.
 The reason?
 You need to include keywords directly from the job posting into your resume that will help get your resume effectively scanned by the applicant tracking system.
 Busy recruiters will have the ATS quickly scan incoming resumes to be on the lookout for these keywords.
 If the keywords are missing from your resume, your resume will not get advanced into the qualified group of job candidates.

-On the contrary, you also don’t want to create a resume that is too short.
-A resume that does not fill one page may immediately highlight that a job candidate is not qualified.
+On the other hand, you also don’t want to create a resume that is too brief.
+A resume that doesn’t fill one page is an indication that a job candidate is not qualified.

 Imagine if the company you applied to cannot contact you for an interview?
 It would not only be a missed opportunity but it will also show you lack the “detail oriented” skill.
 Avoid this resume mistake by seeking help from a friend or family member to proofread your contact information.
 Confirm that you’re listing your current phone number, email address and location.
 Also, verify that the links to your job networking profiles such as LinkedIn, are working.